-This note details the remuneration paid to the Authority's senior employees.
+Remuneration paid to the Authority's senior employees:

 Under the management arrangements for the Alliance, costs and responsibilities for senior posts are shared equally between Staffordshire Moorlands DC and High Peak Borough Council.
 In line with the regulations the remuneration of senior officers is included in the disclosure within the Statement of Accounts of the authority by whom they are employed and paid.
-No other officers, outside this group, were paid more then £50,000 during 2012/13.